JakeWharton/sdk-manager-plugin/README.md

  * If any dependencies are declared on Google Play Services, the Google repository will be downloaded if missing.
 If the revision of the Google repository does not contain the version declared it will be updated.
+ * If an emulator is specified, it will be downloaded if missing.
+If the emulator revision is less than the available revision, it will be updated.

 *Note: By using this plugin you acknowledge that associated licenses of the components downloaded